 - This method starts with data collection, or observing.
 It then progresses to (continuous) learning to make an action that returns the largest reward.
 An example is GPS navigation systems.
 Not the basic one that comes with your car where it maps Point A to Point B, but the modern mobile GPS apps that may give you a different route to work every day of the week based on traffic conditions that are changing by the minute.
 This model continuously checks drive times of other users on the same commute, looks for traffic accidents and road closures, factors in when school zone traffic is in effect, assesses weather conditions and so on – and uses this data to find the largest reward factor, that is, the fastest route to your destination.
 And it continuously checks the route throughout your drive to check if any unforeseen circumstances pop up that warrant a re-route.

-As you might already be familiar with vRealize Operations, one of the key tenants of the self-driving data center is ‘Continuous Performance Optimization’ and this is where you’ll navigate to enable the vRealize AI service for vSAN.
-VMware vRealize AI learns about your operating environment and adapts to changing dynamics, ensuring optimization for the desired KPI – selecting all or specific vSAN clusters that you need to apply the self-tuning and automatic optimization to.
+As you might already be familiar with vRealize Operations Cloud, one of the key tenants of the self-driving data center is ‘Continuous Performance Optimization’ and this is where you’ll navigate to enable the vRealize AI Cloud service for vSAN.
+VMware vRealize AI Cloud learns about your operating environment and adapts to changing dynamics, ensuring optimization for the desired KPI – selecting all or specific vSAN clusters that you need to apply the self-tuning and automatic optimization to.

-Using reinforcement learning, vRealize AI collects data and metrics from vCenter and vSAN, stores the target data in the SaaS data lake, monitors the data sampling of vSAN I/O and resource utilization, analyzes performance to determine what actions to make based on continuous learning results, and then dynamically self-tunes vSAN and vSphere parameters to give you the best performance results.
-In a never-ending continuous closed-loop, vRealize Operations and vRealize AI provides visualization of your latest performance index readings, searchability for a specific time frame to compare your current KPIs with and without vRealize AI enabled.
+Using machine learning techniques, vRealize AI Cloud collects data and metrics from vCenter and vSAN, stores the target data in the SaaS data lake, monitors the data sampling of vSAN I/O and resource utilization, analyzes performance to determine what actions to make based on continuous learning results, and then dynamically self-tunes vSAN and vSphere parameters to give you the best performance results.
+In a continuous closed-loop, vRealize Operations Cloud and vRealize AI Cloud provides visualization of your latest performance index readings, searchability for a specific time frame to compare your current KPIs with and without vRealize AI Cloud enabled.

-If you are running VMware vSAN and/or vRealize Operations, then I invite you to learn more about vRealize AI.
+If you are running VMware vSAN and/or vRealize Operations Cloud, then I invite you to learn more about vRealize AI Cloud.
 And if you have dynamic workloads running on your vSAN clusters that need performance improvement, please sign up for the beta program.